-- Effective with fall 2011, Period I, the maximum number of awards that Ph.D. students may receive is two.
-Master's students may receive only one grant during their career in GSAS.
+- Effective with fall 2011, Period I, the maximum number of awards that Ph.D. students may receive is two (2).
+Master's students may receive only one (1) grant during their career in GSAS.

 - Confirmation of acceptance to the conference is required before an award will be disbursed.
 If confirmation is not received within a specified time period, then the award offer is cancelled.

-- Students who apply and are accepted to a conference after the application dates for a travel period have passed may submit an application for consideration in the immediately-following travel period.
+- Students who apply and are accepted to a conference after an application period has closed may apply in the next application period for retroactive funding.

 - Applicants must be matriculated students in good academic standing in a GSAS graduate program.
 Doctoral students must be within seven years of their first term of enrollment in their graduate program (eligibility may be extended beyond the seventh year if a student was off campus for approved fieldwork, or if there are extenuating academic circumstances).
 Master’s students must be within two years of their first term of enrollment in their graduate program.
 Advanced Certificate and non-degree students are not eligible.

 - Applicants must be presenting a paper/poster at a scholarly or professional conference.
 Attendance only cannot be funded; presentations at graduate student conferences or invitational seminars at other institutions also cannot be funded.

-- Applicants may apply while awaiting confirmation of acceptance from conference organizers; however, no grant checks will be issued without the submission of documentation showing acceptance.
+- Applicants may apply while awaiting confirmation of acceptance from conference organizers; however, no conference grant checks will be issued without the submission of documentation showing acceptance.
 If documentation is not received within a specified time period, the award offer is cancelled.